jelkewcharoen/SpotifyOnPi/README.md

 ### mbed

-To begin seeting up the mbed side of the system, import the DmTFT Library (https://os.mbed.com/users/displaymodule/code/DmTftLibrary/) into your project.
-This library gives the you availity to interface with a variety of different TFT LCD Libraries.
+To begin setting up the mbed side of the system, import the DmTFT Library (https://os.mbed.com/users/displaymodule/code/DmTftLibrary/) into your project.
+This library gives the you ability to interface with a variety of different TFT LCD Libraries.
 For the screen used in this project, be sure the include the  DmTftIli9341.h header file.
 This library provides users with a variety of commands to draw on and print to the screen.
-Note that this disply has an SPI mode and an 8-bit mode to write to the screen.
-The library and provided pinout is for SPI mode.
+Note that this display has an SPI mode and an 8-bit mode to write to the screen.
+The library and provided pinout are for SPI mode.

 | mbed | TFT LCD |